JohannesBuchner/zwicky-morphological-analysis/README.rst

 https://johannesbuchner.github.io/zwicky-morphological-analysis/

+Source code in gh-pages branch.

+Pull requests are welcome.

 Python implementation
 ----------------------

 This package is written in Python.
 It has no GUI.

 The code is a simple depth-first search with early truncation.

+Source code in master branch.

 Usage
 ----------